mcombeau/ft_transcendance/notes.md

 - Appearance
   - css for lobby play

+- Project validation
+	- check we are protected against sql injections
+	- all libraries are in latest stable version
+	- server side validation for forms and user input
+	- check no credientials are in git
+	- check usernames are unique

+- Prompt for info first sign
+- Prompt for 2fa when activated

+- Nginx
+	- have an actual url

+- Live games page

 - Nice to have
 	- invite notif on profile ?
 	- reload chat when joining ?
 	- fix going to page for user that does not exist -- Make 404 page
 	- notifs dans la navbar
 	- pop up de notification
 	- achievements (display in profile)
 	- all tokens are taken directly from socket
 	- change police chat
 	- game start countdown
 	- you won/ you lost screen + replay button
 	- limit game history to X games
+	- Achievements